rsmith-nl/ft232-pms5003/README.rst

 .. code-block:: console

-    ./dust-monitor.py -p /dev/cuaU1 -i 10 '/tmp/pmdata-{}.txt'
+    ./dust-monitor.py -p ftdi://ftdi:232h/2 -i 900 '/tmp/pmdata-{}.txt'

-The program would open the ``/dev/cuaU1`` device to read data every ten seconds.
+The program would open the ``ftdi://ftdi:232h/2`` device (the second FT232H connected to the system) to read data every fifteen minutes.
 The data would be written to ``/tmp/pmdata-2018-04-14T21:39:59Z.txt``, where the datetime is just an example.

 Data